spatie/php-operators.com/resources/content/logical-12-logical-not.md

 ---
 title: "!$a"
 teaser: "Logical not"
-category: comparison
+category: logical
-tags: ["!", comparison, logical, not]
+tags: ["!", not]
 related: ["logical-and", "logical-or"]
 ---